New Electric Aggregation Supplier

 Yes, residents may opt out of the aggregation program at any time, however, Ameren and/or other RES vendor rates may/will fluctuate over the course of this contract period depending on your choice for an electric supplier.

-Staying in the Town of Normal Electric Aggregation program provides residents with a steady rate for the next three years.
+Staying in the Town of Normal Electric Aggregation program provides residents with a steady rate for three years (July 2022 through June 2025).
 While there is no guarantee the aggregation rate will always be the lowest cost throughout the duration of the agreement, it is important to note over the last 10 years the program has saved residents approximately 12.7% on average.
 PLEASE NOTE, if you opt out, you cannot rejoin the Aggregation program to take advantage of the fixed rate for 12 months.

 How do I opt out?